JetBrains/space-issues-import/README.md

   --batchSize BATCHSIZE             The size of a batch with issues being sent
                                     to Space per request.
 Default: 50.

+  --debug                           Runs the import script in debug mode.
 ```
 # Build and Run Locally